How to Connect Locally while

 several other similar cabin-on-an-island experiences in the Panamanian

-islands (Sapibenega and Yandup to name a couple); Kuanidup is one of the most basic, but also one of the best beaches and lowest-priced.
+islands (Yandup, for example); Kuanidup is one of the most basic, but also one of the best beaches and lowest-priced.
 That said, all of the options are all much pricier than their Honduran counterpart, ranging from US$95-US$150per person per night, but meals and tours are included.

 ||Amy E. Robertson is the author of Volunteer Vacations in Latin America (2013, Moon Handbooks).
 Her writing has been published on NPR, Vice MUNCHIES, Budget Travel, Delta Sky, National Geographic Traveler, Wall Street Journal, Christian Science Monitor and Travel + Leisure, among others.
 Amy has lived in six countries and traveled in more than 60.
 Her volunteer experiences include building houses in Washington State and Honduras, monitoring presidential elections in Ecuador, working with youth on social documentaries in Bolivia, and serving lunch at soup kitchens in Seattle and Beirut.
 She has a background in international development and nonprofit management and has worked in both the private and nonprofit sectors.